-However, for the years 1990-98 only, there was no trend in productivity for Washington eagles (P = 0.956), an indication that in the past decade bald eagle productivity has stabilized at about one young/occupied territory.
-Productivity in some areas remains high, with productivity on Lake Roosevelt in eastern Washington averaging 1.69 young/occupied territory for 1994-2000, during which time the number of nests grew from 8 to 24 territories (Murphy 2000).
-Productivity in some parts of the state remains low (see Lower Columbia and Hood Canal below).
+eagles (P = 0.0947), an indication that in the past decade bald eagle productivity has stabilized at about one young/occupied territory.
+Productivity in some areas remains high, with productivity on Lake Roosevelt in eastern Washington averaging 1.69 young per occupied territory for 1994-2000, during which time the number of nests grew from 8 to 24 territories (Murphy 2000).
+Productivity in some parts of the state remains low.

 Nest success rate.
 A second measure of productivity, nest success, is the proportion of active nests that successfully produce at least 1 young.
-This parameter reflects the health of nesting adults, which can be affected by environmental factors such as contaminants or human disturbance.
+This parameter can be affected by human disturbance, or the health of nesting adults, which can be affected by environmental factors such as contaminants.
 A summary of breeding populations during the era of active DDT use concluded that at least 50% of breeding pairs of bald eagles must be productive to maintain stability (Sprunt et al. 1973).
-Nest success in populations throughout

-North America in more recent years suggests that, assuming high adult survival, a minimum level of 45% nest success is needed for populations to at least remain stable (Table 6: although some of these populations may have experienced immigration).
+Nest success in populations throughout North America in more recent years suggests that, assuming high adult survival, a minimum level of 45% nest success is needed for populations to at least remain stable (Table 8; although some of these populations may have experienced immigration).
 Nest success in western Washington was 55% in 1975, and 60% in 1980 (Grubb et al. 1983).
-From 1980-98, the population was characterized by a nest success rate of 65%, with an increasing trend (Fig. 10; P = 0.0306).
-However, from 1984-98, no trend was evident (P = 0.8058), nest success having stabilized between 63% and 74% annually.
+From 1980-98, the population was characterized by a nest success rate of 65%, and an increasing trend (Fig. 11; P =0.0306).
+However, from 1984-05, no significant trend was evident (P = 0.0772), nest success having stabilized between 63% and 74% annually.

 Figure 10.
-Trend in bald eagle nest success in Washington, 1980 - 98.
+Trend in bald eagle nest productivity in Washington, 1980 - 1998.

 Lower Columbia River and Hood Canal.
-In spite of the high productivity of the upper Columbia (Lake Roosevelt) nests, and the overall health of the nesting population of Washington's bald eagles, two regional populations, the lower Columbia River and Hood Canal, have exhibited low reproductive success similar to those in decreasing populations (Table 6).
+In spite of the high productivity and overall health of the nesting population of Washington's bald eagles, two regional populations, the lower Columbia River and Hood Canal, have exhibited low reproductive success similar to those in decreasing populations (Table 8).
 From 1980-98, reproductive parameters of the lower Columbia population were below the state average (0.56 vs. 0.96 young/occupied territory; 41 vs. 65% occ. territories successful) as were those of Hood Canal (0.63 young/occupied territory; 43% occ. territories successful).
-Both populations increased during this period despite the low reproduction (lower Columbia 1 to 24 pairs; Hood Canal 3 to 33 pairs), probably due to recruitment of new adults from adjacent areas in Washington.
+Both populations increased during this period despite the low reproduction (lower Columbia 1 to 24 pairs; Hood Canal 3 to 33 pairs), probably due to recruitment of new adults from adjacent areas in Washington (Watson et al. 2002).